S$ 103 Find Cheap Flights from China to Singapore

 Recent return flight deals from China to Singapore

-Recommended return deals departing in the coming months from the most popular airlines that fly from China to Singapore.
+KAYAK's recommended return flight deals from the most popular airlines that fly from China to Singapore.

 Choose your dates